cstarkjp/DPLangevin/test/README.md

      python test_demo.py

 which performs an integration of the DP-Langevin equation on a 2D grid of size 64x64.
-The grid-averaged mean density is written out as a time series into a text file name "solution.txt" for all 10001 epochs.
+The grid-averaged mean density is written out as a time series into a text file named "solution.txt" for all 10001 epochs.

 A similar test is provided in the Jupyter notebook